alamgirqazi/blog/_posts/2017-10-16-ThinkingFastandSlow.md

 Mood evidently affects the operation of System 1: when we are uncomfortable and unhappy, we lose touch with our intuition.

+System 1 does not keep track of alternatives that it rejects, or even of the fact that there were alternatives.
+Conscious doubt is not in the repertoire of System 1; it requires maintaining incompatible interpretations in mind at the same time, which demands mental effort.
+Uncertainty and doubt are the domain of System 2.

+System 1 is gullible and biased to believe, System 2 is in charge of doubtinh and unbelieving, but System 2 is sometimes busy, and often lazy.
+Indeed, there is evidence that people are more likely to be influenced by empty persuasive messages, such as commercials, when they are tired and depleted.

+It is the consistency of the information that matters for a good story, not its completeness.
+Indeed, you will often find that knowing little makes it easier to fit everything you know into a coherent pattern.

+cold cuts described as "90% fat-free" are more attractive than when they are described as "10% fat."

+How may dates did you have last month?
+How happy are you these days?

+Happiness these days is not a natural or easy assessment.
+A good answer requires a fair amount of thinking.

+The present state of mind looms very large when people evaluate their happiness.

+Self-criticism is one of the functions of System 2.

+people:
+* are less confident in a choice when they are asked to produce more arguments to support it.
+* are less impressed by a car after listing many of its advantages.

+people form opinions and make choices that directly express their feelings and their basic tendency to approach or avoid, often without knowing that they are doing so.

+"Risk" doesnot exist "out there," independent of our minds and culture, waiting to be measured.
+Human beings have invented the concept of "risk" to help them understand and cope with the dangers and uncertainities of life.